-Chiesi Limited has now implemented an Anti-Slavery and Human Trafficking Policy.
+In 2019, Chiesi Limited implemented a formal Anti-Slavery and Human Trafficking Policy.

 We take all allegations regarding misconduct of any form extremely seriously.
 Aside from enabling our employees to report misconduct to our HR and Legal teams, all employees in the Chiesi Group have access to a confidential and anonymous reporting service which enables them to raise concerns directly at Group level.
 Any such concerns are dealt with in a secure manner and, where appropriate, investigated thoroughly and acted upon by our Group’s Corporate Compliance Committee.

 Risks of modern slavery are dynamic and change quickly.
 Therefore, we regularly reassess and respond to the potential and actual risks in our business and supply chains.

 As a standard procedure, we require new suppliers to provide us with their Anti-Slavery Policies where our anticipated annual spend is £10,000 and above.
 We review these policies to ensure they are adequate and appropriate and we retain copies.
 We request updated Anti-Slavery Policies from those suppliers on an annual basis and, again, we review and retain copies of them.